Ekylate/PPVerseEraser/README.md

 # PPVerseEraser
-A project to erase all verses files from your ProPresenter library
+A project to erase all verses files from your ProPresenter presentation library